 An example of a goal might be:

-- I want to eat better so that I can lose weight and have more energy.
+- I want to eat better so that I can feel healthier and have more energy.

 2. Identify the specific steps needed to reach your goal